 This is something that really depends on a few different factors.
 Every user is different and how heavily they use their e-cigarette will have an effect on the battery life, however there are some things that you can control.
 Using a battery with a larger capacity (mAh) will give you a longer life between charges. it's important to note that this will also increase the size of your battery.

 The smallest battery that we sell at present is a 55mm 150mAh V3i, which will give around 1.5 hours of heavy use.
-The largest battery that we offer is very large 1300mAh Vgo2, which will last most users more than a day before needing to be recharged.
+The largest pen-style battery that we offer is the 900mAh SERIES-S battery which will last most users most of a day before needing to be recharged.

 What customers need to work out for themselves is how much importance they place on portability and size, and how valuable a longer life battery is to them.
 If you would like any advice on a particular battery or kit, get in touch with our customer service team and we’ll be happy to help you make a decision.